Skip to main content

 (cell, int) pfxdict_set?(cell dict, int key_len, slice key, slice value) asm(value key dict key_len) "PFXDICTSET";

-Similar to dict_set but may fail if the key is a prefix of another key presented in the dictionary.
-Indicating success, returns a flag.
+Works like dict_set but fails if the given key is a prefix of an existing key in dict.
+Returns a flag indicating success.

 pfxdict_delete?